mathjax/MathJax-docs/configuration.rst

 .. code-block:: html

-    <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/1.1-latest/MathJax.js"></script>
+    <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/2.0-latest/MathJax.js"></script>

-will load the stable v1.1 version, even after we release v2.0 or other later versions, while
+will load the v2.0 version, even after we release v2.1 or other later versions, while

 .. code-block:: html

     <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js"></script>

-will always be the most current stable release, so it will go from v1.1 to v2.0 automatically when that is released.
+will always be the most current stable release, so it will go from v2.0 to v2.1 automatically when that is released.
 Note that all the versions available on the CDN are stable versions; the development version is not hosted on the CDN.
 (If you wish to use the development version of MathJax, you will need to install your own copy; see :ref:`Installing